alihkz94/long-chimeric-reads-project/rates/readme.md

 Number of chimeric reads with one part shorter than 70 bps: 103

 Number of chimeric reads with one part shorter than 100 bps: 283

+the shortest first parent is 50 bp, and the second parent shortest is 260 bp.